 In case of bad weather the Night Tour will visit the lower Table Mountain Cableway Station, as this is more sheltered than Signal Hill but still provides breath-taking views of the City Centre, the V&A Waterfront, Table Bay and further out towards the Southern Suburbs.

-Lastly the bus returns to the City Sightseeing kiosk, where you can travel home or continue your night at one of the various restaurants, bars or even clubs located in and around the Waterfront.
+The bus returns to the City Sightseeing kiosk at the V&A Waterfront, where you can travel home or continue your night at one of the various restaurants, bars or even clubs located in and around the Waterfront.

-English, Afrikaans, Arabic, French, German, Dutch, Italian, Japanese, Mandarin, Portuguese, Russian, Spanish, Swedish, Turkish, Zulu, Kids Channel!
+English, Afrikaans, Arabic, French, German, Dutch, Italian, Japanese, Mandarin, Portuguese, Russian, Spanish, Swedish, Turkish!